Databases - I

 |Invasive Species Compendium (CABI)|

-An index to articles which provide information on New Zealand artists, art galleries and museums, exhibitions and art events.
-Details of images and illustrations are also included.
-INZART indexes from New Zealand and international serials held predominantly in the University of Auckland Fine Arts Library.
+An index to articles on New Zealand artists, art galleries, museums, exhibitions and art events from New Zealand and international serials held predominantly in the University of Auckland Fine Arts Library.
 Art-related articles published in New Zealand newspapers are also selectively indexed.

 An online service for full-text journal content covering scientific, technical and medical fields.